 What is a Crane Operator?

-A crane operator is someone who uses a crane to transport various objects.
+A crane operator uses a crane to transport various objects within a construction zone.
 There are many different types, makes, models and sizes of cranes, such as mobile cranes, tower cranes, boom trucks and self-erect tower cranes.
-Mobile cranes are used to do work a boom truck can’t do – higher lifts, heavier loads, and lifts that need a longer reach.

 What does a Crane Operator do?